swc-uiuc/shell-genomics/_episodes/01-introduction.md

 - "Tab completion can reduce errors from mistyping and make work more efficient in the shell."
 ---

 ## What is a shell and why should I care?
+TEST

 A *shell* is a computer program that presents a command line interface which allows you to control your computer using commands entered